Designing for the university community

 For more detail, please see the guide How to follow UW-Madison’s digital accessibility policy.

-Digital accessibility liaisons (DALs) are the primary point of contact for procurement, technical consultation, and policy compliance for their local unit.
+Digital accessibility liaisons will partner with the Center for User Experience to provide consultation and implementation guidance for their units and will be the primary points of contact for procurement, technical consultations and policy compliance for their units.

 Guides and online training